On this page9 sections

 680+ FICO — SBA Loans

-SBA loans have the strictest credit requirements on this list but the lowest rates: standard 7(a) programs run Prime + 2.25–4.75%, currently 9–11.5% APR with Prime at 6.75% in July 2026 (SBA Express variants run higher, up to 13.25%).
+SBA loans have the strictest credit requirements on this list but can offer lower long-term costs.
+Standard 7(a) pricing is typically around 10–13% APR for qualified borrowers, with official variable ceilings of 9.75–13.25% APR; Express can run higher.
 Terms extend to 10 years for general purposes and 25 years for real estate.
-Full requirements: 2+ years in business, $150,000+ annual revenue, 680+ FICO.
+Typical requirements include 2+ years in business, $150,000+ annual revenue, and 680+ FICO.
 Funding takes 60–90 days.

 If your score is currently below 680, a revenue-based working capital advance repaid on time is the practical first step toward eventually qualifying for SBA.
 The two products are not mutually exclusive over time — they're sequential.
 Learn about SBA loan options →